 Cloud Observability collects and analyzes telemetry data across infrastructure, application, runtime, cloud, and other third-party services.
 By unifying logs, metrics, and traces into one workflow, you can make connections across telemetry types and systems, detect and mitigate changes faster, and gain visibility into distributed systems.

-Send logs to Cloud Observability with tools such as Logstash, OpenTelemetry Collector, and Vector.
+Send logs to Cloud Observability with tools such as Logstash, the Collector, and Vector.
 Cloud Observability stores logs by timestamp in a time series database.
 In Cloud Observability, the logs tab lets you search logs, filter logs, live tail logs, and more.
 You can also make connections across telemetry types by connecting logs to traces and viewing logs related to your span and metric charts.

 Cloud Observability offers log rehydration, a process that can help you lower storage costs and explore older logs by moving them from cold to hot storage.